MickGyver/DaemonBite-Arcade-Encoder/README.md

 # DaemonBite-Arcade-Encoder
 This is an arcade controller project for the MiSTer FPGA project and any other device accepting USB HID joysticks using an Arduino Pro Micro.
 This project can also be used to create a NeoGeo/Atari/Commodore/Amiga controller to USB adapters.

-**PLEASE NOTE!** This project is open source and was aimed as a DIY alternative to commercial arcade encoders.
-I kindly ask you not to make a business out of selling arcade encoders using this code.
-I sell a version with more features in my shop at https://daemonbite.com.
+This project is an open source "lite" version of an arcade encoder I sell in my shop.
+If you want to support my work I sell the fully featured ones at https://daemonbite.com.

 The input lag for an arcade controller or adapter built around this project is minimal.
 Here is the result from a test with a 1ms polling rate on a MiSTer with this project: